btoll/benjamintoll.com/content/post/runc.md

     Although no longer maintained, I've found this tool by [Jess Frazelle] to be the best way to get the config file for users that already have Docker installed.

     In order for this to work, you'll need to first create a container.
-It doesn't matter if it's state is running or stopped, as long as `docker container ls` can list it then `riddler` will be able to extract the OCI config.
+It doesn't matter if its state is running or stopped, as long as `docker container ls` can list it then `riddler` will be able to extract the OCI config.

     For example: